 skip to content

-As a Co-founding and Managing Principal of Endeavor Real Estate Group, Kirk has been responsible for the overall operation of the company's office and industrial businesses.
+As a Co-founding and Managing Principal of Endeavor Real Estate Group, Kirk’s focus is on acquisitions and development opportunities.
 Kirk has executed office building acquisitions totaling in excess of 2.5 million square feet, including the former IBM campus, now called The Domain.
-He has been responsible for raising equity for a number of Endeavor projects, leading the disposition of the firm's retail portfolio in 2004, and negotiating public/private partnerships with the City of Austin, Travis County, the City of Cedar Park, and the City of Round Rock for various Endeavor projects.
-Kirk now spends most of his time overseeing the development of The Domain-Phase II, an 8 million square foot mixed use community in North Central Austin.
+He has been responsible for raising equity for a number of Endeavor projects, leading the disposition of the firm's retail portfolio in 2004 and negotiating public/private partnerships with the City of Austin, Travis County, the City of Cedar Park and the City of Round Rock for various Endeavor projects.
+Kirk now spends most of his time overseeing the development of The Domain Retail District (Phase III) is the next phase of the Domain that will have over 620,000 square feet of retail anchored by a 123,000 square foot Nordstrom department store and a 50,000 square foot Restoration Hardware, as well as 125,000 square feet of office, and 563 apartment units.

 The University of Texas at Austin, M.B.A., Marketing and Accounting, 1986